 9. Sembawang Park: Sunset near hot springs

 Sembawang Park is one of the best places to catch the sunset in Singapore if you live up north.
-With barbecue pits, fishing and even a natural hot spring nearby, there is lots of fun to be had before settling down and catching a glimpse of one of the prettiest sunsets in Singapore.
+With barbecue pits, fishing, view of the Johor Straits and even a natural hot spring nearby, there is lots of fun to be had before settling down and catching a glimpse of one of the prettiest sunsets in Singapore.
 Check out our guide to Sembawang.

 10. Sentosa: Sunset by the beach